-How many times have you been caught with the need to do something on your laptop when you're out and about, but you don't want to drop five bucks for a coffee to suck up some ''free'' Wi-Fi?
-The solution is simple: just use your phone as a wireless router and share your phone's data plan with your laptop or tablet or even desktop computer.
-I've got a Nexus 5 so that's what I'll use for this example, but of course, many other phones are capable of operating as a portable Wi-Fi hotspot – the layout and options may just be a little different.
+How many times have you needed to do something on your laptop when you're out and about, but you didn't want to drop five bucks for a coffee to suck up some ''free'' Wi-Fi?
+The solution is simple: just use your phone as a wireless router and share your phone's data plan with your laptop, tablet, friend's phone or even a desktop computer.

-In the middle are the main events: Portable Wi-Fi Hotspot and Set Up Wi-Fi Hotspot.
+In the middle you will find the main events: Portable Wi-Fi Hotspot and Set Up Wi-Fi Hotspot.
 If you don't want to use the default setup (or have no idea what the portable hotspot will even be called), then you'll want to go into Set Up Wi-Fi Hotspot first.
-The default values are AndroidAP with a password you can write down to share with another device.
-You can rename the connection or change the password however you like.
-Once you've got your Wi-Fi Hotspot set up, just tap that other check box next to Portable Wi-Fi Hotspot and share away.
+There'll be a default connection name and password already, but you can rename it or change the password to whatever you choose.
+Once you've got your Wi-Fi Hotspot set up, just tap that other checkbox/toggle next to Portable Wi-Fi Hotspot and share away.
 Simply look for that network name in your other device's Wi-Fi connections list and log on.

-Keep in mind that not everyone has an unlimited data plan and using a laptop on a mobile data plan can chew through it very quickly, as your laptop will not be using the mobile versions of the websites you visit, so be very wary and only use your phone as a portable hotspot when it's really necessary.
+Keep in mind that not everyone has an unlimited data plan and using a laptop on a mobile data plan can chew through it very quickly.
+Your laptop will not be using the mobile versions of the websites you visit, so be wary and only use your phone as a portable hotspot when it's really necessary.
 Five bucks for a coffee isn't that bad after all when you compare it to excess data charges from your carrier.

 Have you used your smartphone as a Wi-Fi hotspot?
 Did you know how to share Wi-Fi from Android before?
 Let us know in the comments.